SinghSomnath/GenAI-LangChain/README.md

-commands to run the terraform script  main.tf or other .tf files are below :
+commands to run the terraform script  createDB.tf or other .tf files are below :
 ----------------------------------------------------------------------------
 ----------------------------------------------------------------------------